This is a delicious recipe from Mrs. Myrtle Allen's original 1977 Ballymaloe Cookbook. Illustration by Mel Calman.

 - 3 tablespoons (4 American tablespoons) cocoa

-Proceed as for plain Carrageen.
+Proceed as for plain Carrigeen.
 Blend cocoa with a little milk and add to hot, strained Carrageen before adding the egg.
 Chill well.

 Best eaten the next day.
 Note that double the amount of Carrageen is needed when cocoa is added.

 - 1 cup of sugar